Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Not everyone ends up with oilier skin from hormonal surges.

-Some women continue to deal with dry skin.
+Some women continue to deal with dead skin and dry skin.
 And sometimes, their faces become more dehydrated than before.

 That’s when you need the best face wash for dry skin during pregnancy.

 It’s crucial to cleanse your face in a way that doesn’t aggravate the problem.

 But, what helps dry skin on the face when you’re pregnant?